-

 Distance from Bangalore: 437 Kms

-Murudeshwar is one of the most famous places to visit in Karnataka and among the popular places of pilgrimage in Karnataka.
-It is about 162 km from Mangalore & 497 km from Bangalore.

-Murudeshwar is the abode of Lord Shiva.
+Murudeshwar is one of the most famous places to visit in Karnataka and among the popular pilgrimage sites in Karnataka.
+Situated at 162 km from Mangalore & 497 km from Bangalore, Murudeshwar is the abode of Lord Shiva.
 The temple town is famous for the world's second tallest Shiva statue (123 ft) & tallest temple tower (249 feet).
 The sea on three sides surrounds the Murudeshwar Temple towering on the small hill called Kanduka Giri.

-This is a great place to watch the sunset.
-Murdeshwar Beach, Kollur Temple are popular sites to visit as part of Murudeshwar holiday packages.
+Murudeshwar is a great place to watch the sunset.
+Murudeshwar Beach, Kollur Temple are popular sites to visit as part of Murudeshwar holiday packages.
 Gokarna, Karwar, Kollur, Udupi, Jog Falls, Sirsi & Sringeri are the nearby attractions.

 Distance from Bangalore: 487 Kms